Art of the Upper Paleolithic: Europe

-Representation of males are rare prior to incipient Mesolithic.
+Male representations from the Paleolithic are rare.

-Mesolithic examples include the "Pin Hole man" of Creswell Crags, Derbyshire.
+Mesolithic examples include the "Pin Hole man" of Creswell Crags in Derbyshire.

-There is evidence for some craft specialization, and the transport over considerable distances of materials such as stone and, above all marine shells, much used for jewellery and probably decorating clothes.
-Shells from Mediterranean species have been found at Gönnersdorf, over 1,000 kilometres from the Mediterranean coast.
-The higher sea levels today mean that the level and nature of coastal settlements in the Upper Paleolithic are now submerged and remain unknown.
+There is evidence for some craft specialization, as well as the transport of materials such as stone and marine shells over considerable distances.
+Shells from Mediterranean species have been found at Gönnersdorf, over 1,000 kilometres (~621 miles) from their native sea coast.
+Rising sea levels indicate the likely submersion of the level and nature of Upper Paleolithic coastal settlements, and thus remain unknown.

 Asia

-Cave paintings from the Indonesian island of Sulawesi are situated in the Caves in the district of Maros were dated based on Uranium–thorium dating in a 2014 study.
-The oldest dated image was a hand stencil, given a minimum age of 39,900 years.
+Cave paintings from the Indonesian island of Sulawesi, situated in the caves in the district of Maros, were dated based on Uranium–thorium dating in a 2014 study.
+The oldest dated image was a hand stencil, which was given a minimum age of 39,900 years.
 A painting of a babirusa was dated to at least 35.4 ka, placing it among the oldest known figurative depictions worldwide.

 A cave at Turobong in South Korea containing human remains has been found to contain carved deer bones and depictions of deer that may be as much as 40,000 years old.
 Petroglyphs of deer or reindeer found at Sokchang-ri may also date to the Upper Paleolithic.
 Potsherds in a style reminiscent of early Japanese work have been found at Kosan-ri on Jeju island, which, due to lower sea levels at the time, would have been accessible from Japan.

-In November 2018, scientists reported the discovery of the oldest known figurative art painting, over 40,000 (perhaps as old as 52,000) years old, of an unknown animal, in the cave of Lubang Jeriji Saléh on the Indonesian island of Borneo.
+In November 2018, scientists reported the discovery of the oldest known figurative art painting, over 40,000 (perhaps as old as 52,000) years old, of an unknown animal in the cave of Lubang Jeriji Saléh on the Indonesian island of Borneo.

 Some Upper Paleolithic artifacts such as the Venus figurines of Mal'ta were found in Southern Siberia, Russia.
 These figures consist most often of ivory.
 The figures are about 20,000 years old and stem from the Gravettian.
 Most of these statuettes show stylized clothes.
 Quite often the face is depicted.
 They were discovered at Mal'ta, at the Angara River, near Lake Baikal in Irkutsk Oblast, Siberia.

-The Bhimbetka rock shelters have are linear representations in green of humans dancing and hunting.